Welcome Hoosiers to INGunOwners.com.

 Can I carry my self-defense gun into a gun show?

 Virtually all gun shows require you to unload all guns PRIOR to entering the show.
-Unload outside and then present your guns to the people manning the tables inside.
-They will zip-tie them for you. be sure you do not present them noisy-end first as people don't generally like having a gun pointed at them, unloaded or otherwise!
+Unload outside and then present your guns with the action open to the people manning the tables inside the entrance.
+They will zip-tie them for you.
+Be sure you do not present them noisy-end first as people don't generally like having a gun pointed at them, unloaded or otherwise!
 Note that "unloaded" is usually taken to mean that the magazine is empty of rounds, too.

 At the Indy 1500, the zip tie will be a different color from the vendor zip ties.
 They serve as a sort of receipt to show that the gun is yours upon exiting the facility.